Create a security group rule

 -

-- To download a file describing rules that you previously created for another security group, from the menu of the desired security group, select Download JSON with rules;
+- to download a file containing the rules you previously created for another security group, in the menu of the required security group, select Download JSON with rules;

-- to download a file with rule templates, from the menu of any security group, select Add Rules from JSON and click the link in the text.
+- to download a file with rule templates, in the menu of any security group, select Add rules from JSON and click the link in the text.

 -